ojilles/jilles.net/_posts/2006-09-23-recent-purchases.md

 (<a href="http://ojilles.listal.com/rss/owned/books/">RSS feeds</a> are
 available there as well).

-*(Authors note, 2011: Don't bother with The Book of Atrix Wolfe, so obstruse, I could not get through the first 20 pages)*
+*(Authors note, 2011: Don't bother with The Book of Atrix Wolfe, so abstruse, I could not get through the first 20 pages)*

 All this should keep me quiet for a little while...